mads-bisgaard/bayesh/README.md

    ```bash
    curl -sL https://raw.githubusercontent.com/mads-bisgaard/bayesh/refs/heads/main/install.sh | bash -s bash
    ```
+3. **Go!**
+   Close and open your shell to ensure Bayesh is visible.
+Run `bayesh --version` to double check.
+Hit `Ctrl-e` to open bayesh.

 ## How to Use Bayesh
 Bayesh is triggered by hitting `Ctrl-e` in your shell.